zaiyr-sh/AndroidNotes/Dependency Injection/Dagger/notes.md

 * **@Module** - annotates a class that will be able to provide the required objects.
 Modules are classes that contain code for creating objects.
 Each module includes objects that are close in meaning.

 * **@Provides** - annotates methods of a module to create a provider method binding.
 The method's return type is bound to its returned value.
+It tells Dagger how to create instances of the type that this function returns.
 The **component** implementation will pass dependencies to the method as parameters.

 ---